 If you have any ideas to improve things at or around school for walkers and cyclists or questions about travelling to school, please get in touch with the Headteacher, Miss Boardman or your Sustrans Schools officer, Erin Gray (firstname.lastname@example.org).

 We are a Bike-It School, which means that we actively promote healthy ways to travel.
 Since September 2014, Erin Gray, our Bike-It Officer from Sustrans has been supporting us in this area.
 Together, we have delivered a range of cross-curricular lessons in classes to promote cycling and active travel whilst also developing English, Maths, Science and PE skills.
 A number of children and families have taken part in the ‘Scooter Skills’ sessions, ‘Learn to Ride without Stabilisers’, and ‘Bike-It Breakfast’.
 We even had a bike mechanic on site one day so that children could bring their bikes for a basic safety check.

-In summer 2016, Year 5 pupils identified a 5 minute walking zone around the school and wrote letters to encourage active travel to school.
+Pupils have identified a 5 minute walking zone around the school and wrote letters to encourage active travel to school.

 For more information about the Sustrans Bike-It project and the benefits of active travel to school, please see the documents below:

 We take part in CYC’s Pedestrian Training (Year 3 pupils), Bikeability (Year 5/6 pupils), Balance Bike Training (Reception) schemes.

 Details of local events to promote family cycling can be found below:

 We teach children the importance of eating a healthy, balanced diet.
 Through science and other curriculum activities, children learn about different food groups and how food is produced.
 To support this area of the curriculum, children often take part in cooking activities in school and through visits to local restaurants.